WHY PLEDGE?

 HISTORY

-2019 marks the 50th anniversary of Stonewall.
+While LGBTQ+ acceptance, affirmation, and rights have come a long way, we still have more progress to make.
+2024 marks the 55th anniversary of Stonewall.
 Early in the morning of June 28, 1969, police raided the Stonewall Inn, a Greenwich Village bar that had become a staple of New York City's underground gay community.
 Tired of the ongoing raids, community members fought back during the raid, sparking what would become known as The Stonewall Riots.

 A year later, the first Gay Pride March was held in New York City to commemorate The Stonewall Riots.
 The New York Times reported that the marches took up the entire street for about 15 city blocks.
 The march took a positive stance against discrimination and violence toward LGBTQ people, and started an important movement that would only spread and grow.